jjackson19862017/Milestone4_Recipes/README.md

 Added the Edit Recipe Function to editrecipe.html, also updated the toast to say edited instead of add.

 Had to modify my MongoDB, with two extra collections.
 Meal_Type and Difficulty, so that the for loop would work in the editrecipes file.

+### Added Comments to HTML code

+Added some comments to the html pages to make it a little easier to see what does what.

+Also changed the slider for healthy, into a drop down list.